 2. GCCS.
 Part of the GCCS has already been built on Cells 3, 4 and 5, and Faring will finish construction of the GCCS on the Remainder Cells.
-As part of their Workplan for "bottom of trash" investigation, they were forced to cut through certain areas of already-installed liner in order to access the sub-surface area.
+As part of their Workplan for "bottom of trash" investigation, they were forced to cut through certain areas of already-installed liner to access the sub-surface area.
 DTSC required that they reseal the damaged liner and cover the cuts with bentonite (a type of clay) to reduce the chance of fugitive methane, but that such remedy was only acceptable if the liner was sacrificial and would be replaced.
-While Faring had intended to use and not replace the installed GCCS on the Remainder Cells, nearly all of the previously-installed liners will be replaced and many of the GCCS wells will be relocated to be outside building footprints.
-There has already been considerable review and investigation of the installed system under the new Faring Project, which is considerably different in footprint than the previous Carson Marketplace site plan (i.e. more building footprint, less parking lot).
+While Faring had intended to use and not replace the installed liner on the Remainder Cells, nearly all the previously installed liner will be replaced and many of the GCCS wells will be relocated to be outside building footprints.